-In April of 2019, Colgate’s Bicentennial year, the University became the first higher education institution in New York State to achieve carbon neutrality.
+Colgate committed to carbon neutrality in 2008 as a signatory to the American College and University Presidents' Climate Commitment (ACUPCC) since rebranded as the Carbon Commitment.
+In 2019, Colgate’s Bicentennial year, the University became the first higher education institution in New York State to achieve carbon neutrality.

-In 2011, Colgate published its first Climate Action Plan, setting a goal to be carbon neutral by 2019 and detailing prescriptive measures to help us get there.
-After several iterations of our climate action plans, Colgate published the Third-Century Sustainability Plan in 2022 that furthers the goal of integrating sustainability throughout our institution and fostering a culture of sustainability.
-This plan is in conjunction with the university-wide Third-Century Plan.
+In 2011, Colgate published its first Sustainability and Climate Action Plan, setting a goal to be carbon neutral by 2019 and detailing prescriptive measures to help us get there.
+After several updates to Colgate's 2011 Sustainability and Climate Action Plan, Colgate published the 2022 Sustainability Plan to further the goal of integrating sustainability and climate action throughout our institution.
+Colgate's 2022 Sustainability Plan is one of two key sub-plans supporting Colgate's overarching Third-Century Plan.

 The first step in taking ownership of and countering the University’s contributions to climate change is to take stock of Colgate’s carbon footprint.
-Every year since 2009, Colgate has completed an inventory of greenhouse gas emissions which includes air travel, building energy use, ground transportation, and fertilizers, among many other components.
+Every year since 2009, Colgate has completed an inventory of greenhouse gas emissions which includes emissions from energy and power consumption, ground transportation, fertilizer application, air travel, and landfill waste, among many other components.

 Although the University has made remarkable progress in reducing its campus carbon emissions, that number is not yet zero.
 The University continues its efforts to reduce its carbon footprint with strategies like reducing transportation emissions, but in the immediate term in order to achieve carbon neutrality, the University invests in carbon offsets.
 Carbon offsets are investments in off-campus projects that remove carbon dioxide from the atmosphere or prevent emissions from happening in the first place.
 The carbon offset project decisions are determined by student, staff, and faculty representatives after receiving feedback from groups and individuals on campus about the most important carbon offset factors to the Colgate community.
 The committee strives to balance the values most important to the community with the quality of the projects and the overall costs of investing in such initiatives.

-While Colgate has met its goal of achieving carbon neutrality, this is just the beginning.
-Entering its third century, the University will continue its hard work to reduce on-campus emissions even further and minimize reliance on offsets, serving as a model for other institutions of higher education.
+While Colgate has met an important goal of achieving carbon neutrality, this was just a milestone.
+Entering its third century, the University will continue its hard work to further reduce on-campus emissions and minimize reliance on offsets, serving as a model for other higher education institutions.

 The Green Revolving Loan Fund is an initiative geared toward reducing the University’s carbon footprint by funding projects at the University that reduce emissions while also providing a financial return on the initial investment.
 Savings from each funded project are reinvested in the fund to support its future projects.